-These faction books, called Codexes – and the slimmed-down ‘Codex Supplements’ for offshoots such as the Dark Angels Space Marine chapter – contain all the in-game rules, abilities and statistics to update each of the game’s 20-odd playable armies to fit the new 9th Edition ruleset.
+These faction books, called Codexes – and the slimmed-down ‘Codex Supplements’ for offshoots such as the Dark Angels and Black Templars Space Marine chapters – contain all the in-game rules, abilities and statistics to update each of the game’s 20-odd playable armies to fit the new 9th edition ruleset.
 Naturally, therefore, as with previous new editions of the game, keen players of each of these armies were all bursting to see their favourite faction brought up to date, right from the moment 9th edition was announced in May 2020.

-Nevertheless, Warhammer 40K codex releases are on the move again in 2021.
-Of course, Codex: Necrons and Codex: Space Marines were released before Christmas, along with the Codex Supplements for the Blood Angels, Deathwatch and Space Wolves.
+Nevertheless, we eventually saw a stack of impactful Warhammer 40k codex releases in 2021.
+Of course, Codex: Necrons and Codex: Space Marines were released before Christmas 2020, along with the Codex Supplements for the Blood Angels, Deathwatch and Space Wolves.

 On the inside back cover of each of these new Codexes you’ll find a code to unlock its digital version on the Warhammer 40K app.
 This is likely to become part and parcel of all your 40K games in the future, so, you know - take note.